Kraftbar/linux-essentials/scripts/newLinuxInstallation/readme.md

-# Things to do with a "fresh" linux install
+# Things to do with a fresh linux install

 <br/>